rhel-labs/instruqt/image-mode-day2/02-switch-an-image/assignment.md

 A word about tags
 ===

 To this point, we've been letting podman automatically create tags for the images we've built.
 As a review, the naming convention for container images is `registry/name:tag`.
-We've been setting the registry and name in the command line, which means all of the tags are set to `latest` by default.

-If you look at all of the images available in the lab, you'll see most of them have `latest` in the tag column.
-The `docker.io/library/registry` image is the only one that has a unique tag that tries to convey some information via it's tag.
+If you look at all of the images available in the lab, you'll see most of them have a version number in the tag column.
+The image we've built is the only one that uses `latest`, which signals the most recent build and is auto-generated if you don't specify a tag.

 ```bash,run
 podman images
 ```

 While this is convenient, it can create a lot of confusion.
-Which `latest` was really created last?
 What in that `latest` container?
 Which updates did we provide?
 Have you seen the `latest` tag in any of the `bootc status` output so far?

 Using tags for identifying image contents